WICG/indexed-db-observers/EXPLAINER.md

   records: Map<string, Array<object>> // The changes, outlined below.
 }
 ```

-The `db` object is the same object that was used to create the observer.
-If null, this means the change was external.

 ###### `records`
 The records value in the changes object is a javascript Map of object store name to the array of change records.
 This allows us to include changes from multiple object stores in our callback.
 (Ex: you are observing object stores 'a' and 'b', and a transaction modifies both of them)